MasaLlama/analytics-webapp/README.md

 4. **Create the container**
    docker run -p 8501:8501 analyticswebapp:latest

-## This repo is responsible for the analytics visualizations
+## This repo is responsible for the analytics visualizations, heres a preview:

 ![Dashboard Example](maindashboard.png)